threader/OneFileLinux/README.md

 ```

 2. Set up Buildroot and Linux desired kernel .config - either manually or trough 'make menuconfig'
+	* I think i will split this into two parts, one for a base .cpio and one for an ext4 image that can be mapped via GRUB.

 3. Run the kernel-hardening-checker followed by lk-reducer